 - The current generation finds frictionless practical experiences comparatively better than before, who would not?
 Technology which allows a personalized and immediate answer to their needs fit their lives perfectly.

 - The World is their playground, open-minded, culturally aware, curious and adventurous; they want to experience life to the fullest and share it with their friends worldwide.

 - Some ego is still at play, humorously, though, as a little boost in status by being the first to use this "cool" app, to attend the popular event, creating a buzz or becoming viral.
 Reminds me of how first Uber users would boast about the service, "classy ride for date nights."

 Wellness & Fitness is the New Luxury

 We are running short of time.
 Proper time, noise & technology management is one of a challenge to keep mental and physical well-being.

 While Time is the ultimate luxury, the Healthy Lifestyle is becoming a preference for the newer generations.

 Reducing stress, enhancing relationships and self-development tools are growing massively.
 Just look at the TinyBudha, MindBodyGreen platforms, the rise of Yoga in Western Cultures, Self Development books, coaching and mentoring successes.

 Even recently, a massive project launched by Arianna Huffington herself, Thrive Global, who's mission is to support people in becoming more aware of the work - life balance and apply practical tools to reach their maximum potential, shows how essential this is becoming.

-There a is much Innovation in the field of Wellness & Fitness, from Wearables, VR, Mobile and Wellness travel, and it seems to be only starting, from meditation apps, health trackers to online courses and communities meet ups, space is booming.
+A lot of Innovation is happening in the field of Wellness & Fitness, from Wearables, VR, Mobile and Wellness travel, and it seems to be only starting, from meditation apps, health trackers to online courses and communities meet ups, the space is booming.